 How the project will satisfy capstone, credit, or other requirements for the student researcher

-Student researchers must submit a .pdf of the final report to be archived.
+Student researchers must submit a .pdf and powerpoint of the final report to be archived.

 The UW Farm hosts internships every quarter.
 Each internship is open to graduate and undergraduate students.
 Depth of experience is determined though Learning Goals developed with faculty advisor beyond the descriptions below.
 Deadline to apply is the second week of the quarter.
 See Links for below for faculty that approve/process, farm internships and experiences.